Diagnosis of a Retinal Artery Occlusion

-Among the other tests that your ophthalmologist may conduct are:
+Other tests your ophthalmologist may do are:

 - Intraocular pressure (pressure inside the eye);